coderaiser/supertape/README.md

 📼 **Supertape** doesn't contain:

 - assertion aliases, making the available operators far more concise
-- `es3 code` and lot's of [ponyfills](https://github.com/sindresorhus/ponyfill#how-are-ponyfills-better-than-polyfills)
+- `es3 code` and lots of [ponyfills](https://github.com/sindresorhus/ponyfill#how-are-ponyfills-better-than-polyfills)
 - `t.throws()`, `t.doesNotThrow()` - use [**tryCatch**](https://github.com/coderaiser/try-catch) or [**tryToCatch**](https://github.com/coderaiser/try-to-catch) with [`t.equal()`](#tequalresult-any-expected-any-message-string) instead

 For a list of all built-in assertions, see [Operators](#operators).